sigilante/duo/R-math.md

 #   Mathematics

-_This lesson introduces how non-`@ud` mathematics are instrumented in Hoon.
+_This module introduces how non-`@ud` mathematics are instrumented in Hoon.
 It may be considered optional and skipped if you are speedrunning Hoon School._

 All of the math we've done until this point relied on unsigned integers:  there was no negative value possible, and there were no numbers with a fractional part.
 How can we work with mathematics that require more than just bare unsigned integers?